podaac/token-dispenser/README.md

 * Execute Terraform commands: Once the configuration files are set up, use the Terraform CLI to execute the deployment process.
 Refer to the Terraform documentation for specific commands (e.g., terraform init, terraform plan, terraform apply).

 ### Configure tfstate file
-The $PROJECT_ROOT/backend directory contains sample venue.tf files being used to configure where the TDL project's tfstate file will be located.
+The $PROJECT_ROOT/backend directory contains sample venue.tf files being used to configure where the TDS project's tfstate file will be located.
 Ex.
 ```aiignore
 bucket         = "my-cumulus-tf-state"